Lorenzo Tañada: Early life

-Tañada was born in Gumaca, Quezon on 10 August 1898, the son of Vicente Tañada, who served as the last gobernadorcillo of Gumaca town in Quezon under the Spanish colonial government, and Anastacia Martinez-Tañada.
+Tañada was born in Gumaca, Quezon on August 10, 1898, the son of Vicente Tañada, who served as the last gobernadorcillo of Gumaca town in Quezon under the Spanish colonial government, and Anastacia Martinez-Tañada.
 His actions in life were governed by the philosophy ingrained in him by his mother.
 The phrase "fear of God is the start of wisdom" guided him in all his social dealings.

+The same week, US conquered Spain's navy and captured the Philippines as its colony.
 As an elementary student in Gumaca, he joined a protest against his school's American principal.
 The protest was prompted by the principal's order for school children to stay during weekends to build a playground, which prevented them from going home to their parents.
 Tañada said he was the smallest child and remembered when the principal was shocked to see he was one of the complainants.
 This was considered to be his very first rally.

 In 1915, Tañada moved to the new De La Salle College, Manila, now called De La Salle University or DLSU, a school run by the Christian Brothers and graduated at the top of the class in 1918.
 He claimed it was the first time he saw his mother very emotional as she pinned the special medal on Tañada's breast during the ceremony.